Quentin Tarantino's unrealized projects: Untitled John Woo film

 In 1992, during a Toronto International Film Festival press conference for Reservoir Dogs, Tarantino revealed he wrote a screenplay for a film directed by John Woo.
 The film went unproduced.

-Untitled Silver Surfer film
+Silver Surfer

 Fresh off of the success of Reservoir Dogs, Tarantino went to Constantin Films with a completed script for a proposed Silver Surfer film.
 Ultimately, Constantin Films passed on his script.

-Untitled Luke Cage film
+Luke Cage

 After the release of Reservoir Dogs, Tarantino contemplated developing a film based on Luke Cage.
 Being a huge fan of the character, Tarantino held a meeting with producer Ed Pressman, who owned the film rights to Luke Cage, and proposed a film based on the character and suggested casting Laurence Fishburne as Cage.
 Despite liking the idea, Tarantino shifted his interest for Pulp Fiction.

 The Psychic remake

 Sometime in the 1990s, Tarantino considered remaking Lucio Fulci's 1977 giallo Sette note in nero (Seven Notes in Black), released in America as The Psychic.
 He intended for Jackie Brown co-star Bridget Fonda to star in the film.
 By the year 2000, Tarantino gave an update on the proposed remake: "It's a project in the murky future.
 I don't even own the rights to that stuff.
 It's one of those things where it's like if somebody buys the rights to make it, I won't make it.
 They can totally fuck it up.
 If it's meant to happen, it'll happen."
 No further remarks on the project were made until Dardano Sacchetti, one of the original film's writers, revealed in an interview conducted for its 2019 Blu-ray release that he had been in contact with producers from Sony Pictures, who were interested in having Tarantino or other directors remake the film.